Nearly Optimal Bounds for Distributed Wireless Scheduling in the SINR Model: Tight Bound on Analysis via

-We achieved a $O(\log n)$ approximation by avoiding the measure $\bar A$ in our analysis.
-In contrast, the $O(\log^2 n)$ bound in \cite{KV10} is achieved by proving two separate bounds.
-First, $\bar A = O(T \log n)$ and second $ALG = O(\bar A \log n)$ where $ALG$ is the expected time taken by the algorithm.
-Here we show that both these bounds are tight, thus going through $\bar A$ is not sufficient, and a separate sort of analysis is required.
-The tightness of the second bound follows from Section \ref{sec:lbound}, since it is easy to verify that $\bar A = \Theta(1)$.
-For the first bound, we show a construction for which the bound is tight.
+We achieved a $O(\log n)$-approximation by avoiding the measure $\maa$ in our analysis.
+In contrast, the $O(\log^2 n)$ bound in \cite{KV10} is achieved by proving two separate bounds involving $\maa$: first $ALG = O(\maa \log n)$, and second $\maa = O(\chi \log n)$, where $ALG$ is the expected time taken by the algorithm.
+The tightness of the bound on $ALG$ under any oblivious power assignment follows from Section \ref{sec:lbound}, as it is easy to verify that $\maa = \Theta(1)$ in that construction.
+We give a construction below for which the second bound is tight.
+Thus, going through $\maa$ is not sufficient to obtain improved bounds, and different analysis is required.